TencentYoutuResearch/SPEAR/README.md

 ## Acknowledgement

-Our code are bulit upon [verl](https://github.com/volcengine/verl) and [verl-agent](https://github.com/langfengQ/verl-agent).
+Our codebase is bulit upon [verl](https://github.com/volcengine/verl) and [verl-agent](https://github.com/langfengQ/verl-agent).
 We greatly appreciate their awesome work and the dedication of the contributors who made these projects available to the community.